Hire a Prison Consultant with

 It is important to know that bank fraud is different from bank robbery; there is no use of threat or violence.

-For the crime to occur the victim’s financial institution must have been federally insured by the FDIC or another federally insure source.
+For the crime to occur the victim financial institution must have been federally insured by the FDIC or another federally insure source.

 For example, commiting a fraud by utilizing a bank can include everything from embezzlement to forging a check.
 It can take many forms.